AscendingPassage.com HOME PAGE.

 some attraction, towards a strange and quite unusual thing, which,

-less than a mile away along the river, on the Arabian bank, rises
+less than a mile away along the river rises

 upright in the midst of the mournful plains.